-Electric vehicles will benefit greatly: Tesla announced that a $25,000 EV will be possible with the lower battery costs, and range will be increased by 54%.
+Electric vehicles will benefit greatly: Tesla announced that a $25,000 EV will be possible with lower battery costs, and the range will be increased by 54%.
 For comparison, the most affordable Tesla car is currently the Model 3, which starts at $39,990.

 How Can Renewables and Affordable Batteries Work Together?

 The number of viable projects for batteries increases if their costs are reduced.
-With a cost reduction of 56%, their payback period can be reduced roughly by half, while return on investment is doubled.
+With a cost reduction of 56%, their payback period can be reduced roughly by half, while the return on investment is doubled.
 An increased use of batteries also creates more demand for solar panels and wind turbines, since they produce low-cost electricity with a minimal carbon footprint.

 Solar panels and wind turbines produce no emissions while operating.
-However, their carbon footprint is low even with the impact of mining, manufacturing, shipping and construction.
+However, their carbon footprint is low even with the impact of mining, manufacturing, shipping, and construction.
 A study by Nature Energy estimated total lifecycle emissions of 4g CO2 eq / kWh for wind power, and 6g CO2eq / kWh for solar power.
-For comparison, coal generation typically produces emissions over 1,000 g per kWh, while natural gas produces over 400 g per kWh.
+For comparison, coal generation typically produces emissions of over 1,000 g per kWh, while natural gas produces over 400 g per kWh.